-The Community Investment Tax Credit (CITC) Program is a tool that may be used to assist in the development and preservation of rental and homeownership units in Tennessee.
-Financial institutions may obtain tax credit from franchise and excise taxes for investments in eligible affordable housing activities.
+The Community Investment Tax Credit Program is a tool that may be used to assist in the development and preservation of rental and homeownership units in Tennessee.
+Financial institutions may obtain tax credit from their franchise and excise tax liability for investments in eligible affordable housing activities.
 This session will provide an overview of the CITC Program and how it may be used in the development and preservation of affordable housing opportunities.

 This session will discuss the evolution of the service coordinator program into the next level.
 The session will discuss the findings of the Lewin Group who did a study for HUD in 2013 as well as a white paper developed by the American Association of Service Coordinators which presented the possibility of using housing as a platform to launch supportive services and health care.

 From Unbearable to Unbelievable: Transforming the Difficult Resident (F) (SC/E)

 “You’re making my life miserable!”
 “You lied to me!”
 Residents say the darnedest things, and sometimes they say the unimaginable!
 As professionals, part of the job is managing difficult conversations and minimizing explosive situations.
 In this session, we’ll uncover the 4 most common resident personalities and what you can do to keep your cool and respond (not react) to even the most outrageous resident encounter.